-RUPUNUNI HONEY BEING TAINTED BY IMPORTED QUESTIONABLE HONEY
+RUPUNUNI HONEY BEING TAINTED BY IMPORTED HONEY OF QUESTIONABLE QUALITY

 This honey is trucked from Region 9 to Georgetown, Guyana in 5 gallon containers.
-It is resold wholesale to persons who then bottle it in table size bottles and resold as “Honey.”
+It is resold wholesale to persons who then bottle it in table sized bottles and resold as “Honey.”

 This honey originates in Brazil.
 It is being imported without any markings on the containers or any other way of tracing the source of this honey.
 Some of it has even been known to originate in Venezuela before it enters into Brazil then Guyana.